 Tip: Be sure to use spaces to represent empty space, not tabs.

-Advanced Tip: There are a few comment commands you can use to customize certain aspects of the game when your custom levels are being played.
+Advanced Tip: There are a few comment commands you can place in the “Levels” textbox to customize certain aspects of the game when your custom levels are being played.

 The following randomly picks a single level for the player to play:

 The following randomly picks the music when loading each level: